JimmyClinton/modeling-systems-governed-by-pdes-in-simulink/README.md

 opportunity to apply a model order reduction technique in order to reduce the resources needed to simulate.
 An option to choose between the full-order finite element model or a reduced-order version of the FE model was added in the "Choose fidelity" block in the CPU + Heat Sink subsystem.
-The user now has an option to choose the size of the reduced model such that the the execution time of running "top_script" goes from the order of one day down to the order of one minute.
+The user now has an option to choose the size of the reduced model such that the the execution time of running "top_script" goes from approximately one day down to less than one minute.
-The directory "MOR_tests" contains a test script that examines the relative error of reduced order models as a function of reduced order as well as other model order reduction parameters.
+A model order reduction app with a GUI has been provided in this project.
+The app and the Simulink models in this project save and load ROMs and their corresponding source models into MAT-files.
+There are a handful of user-tunable parameters that can be used to optimize the size of the reduced system for a target error tolerance.
-The model order reduction parameters appear when "Reduced Order Model" is chosen from the drop down menu in the "Choose fidelity" block in the plant subsytem.
-The first parameter chosen by the user is a frequency range range of interest for the modes to be retained after modal truncation.
+ Th first action the user will want to take is to check the validity of the ROM for the source model; that is, check whether there have been chagnes to the source since generating the ROM.
+To generate a new ROM, the user will need to identify an acceptable allowable error compared to the source model.
+The frequency range range of interest determines the bounds for the modes to be retained after modal truncation.
 Choosing this range requires prior knowledge about the system of interest from the user.
 The remaining two parameters are the number of modes retained, corresponding to the size of the reduced system.
+The figures below are the results of testing modal truncation on the heat sink and CPU model, and they provide insights into the computational cost benefits from MOR as well as the tradeoffs it has with numerical accuracy.
+The app will generate the error plot and the user can then determine the optimal size of the ROM and sav it to file.

 Contents:

 Chip_temperature_control.prj: the Simulink project file

-CFMvsRPM.csv, RPMvsV.csv: data tables used to construct 1D lookup tables in Simulink model, can be digitized data from plots

-fan.slx, heat_sink.slx, sensor.slx: subsystem files referenced by the top level model

-fan_defs.m, heat_sink_defs.m, heat_sink_defs_DEBUG.m, sensor_defs.m: MATLAB scripts to initialize subsystem parameters
+data: a directory containing physical component data that is needed for modeling

+figures: data visualization and example manufacturer data for digitization

+models: Simulink model and subsystem files

+src: scripts for defining modeling parameters, generating FE matrices, and a model order reduction function

 top_system.slx: top level model of complete control systems

-HeatInput.mat: MAT file that defines Signal Editor scenarios

-top_script.m: MATLAB script that calls subsytem scripts, runs simulations with different input scenarios, and opens Simulation Manager
+top_script.mlx: MATLAB live script that calls subsytem scripts, runs simulations with different input scenarios, and opens Simulation Manager

 Demo_description.pdf: Detailed write-up of model development and design decisions made

-MOR_tests: directory that contains script to determine acceptable reduced order model